 2. How does a WISEflow exam work?

-You can watch a short video on WISEflow here.
-If you are taking an electronic school exam, you also need to test the Flowlock-browser.
+You can watch a short video about WISEflow here.
+If you are taking an electronic on-campus exam, you also need to test the FLOWlock browser.

-Some written exams allows access to for example computer files, webpages or applications.
-The Flowlock browser is not in use under these exams.
-You will still hand in the paper in WISEflow.
+Some written exams allow access to computer files, web pages or applications.
+The FLOWlock browser is not in use during these exams.
+You still hand in your answer paper in WISEflow.

 Once you have downloaded the FLOWlock browser, we strongly suggest that you to bring your computer to campus, log on to the Eduroam access service, and run the test version of the FLOWlock browser.